kelvin-cui/autonomous-EV-charger/README.md

 <img src="https://i.ibb.co/129g9J2/autonomous.jpg" alt="autonomous" border="0">

 ## Objective
 Our objective was to create a robot that could locate the charging port of an electric vehicle, and plug in a standard charging plug.
-We wanted the robot to take up as little space as possible, be consistent and relaible, all while constraining ourselves to a budget of $300 CAD.
+We wanted the robot to take up as little space as possible, be consistent and reliable, all while constraining ourselves to a budget of $300 CAD.
 <img src="https://i.ibb.co/TKp0mkW/Main.png" alt="Main" border="0">

 ## How it works